Optimization of GNN Training Through Half-precision: Evaluations

 SpMMv shares the same design principles and optimizations as SpMMve, whereas Cusparse does not provide this custom SpMM.
 Hence, we have not plotted it separately.
-This faster \emph{SpMM} helps improve the training time for GCN, GAT, and GIN.

-\subsubsection{SDDMM Runtime}
+\subsubsection{\textbf{SDDMM Runtime}}

-Fig.~\ref{exp-dgl-halfgnn-spmm-sddmmm} shows that {\halfgnn} gets up to $12\times$ speedup, while most datasets get over $6\times$ speedup compared to the half-precision DGL \emph{SDDMM}.
+Fig.~\ref{exp-dgl-halfgnn-spmm-sddmmm} also shows that {\halfgnn} gets up to $12\times$ speedup, while most datasets get over $6\times$ speedup compared to the half-precision DGL \emph{SDDMM}.
 The average speedup is around $7.12\times$.
-The reason behind such massive speedup is that DGL \emph{half-precision} kernels individually do not provide any runtime advantage over their \emph{float} counterparts as it just replaces float data-type with half without even using half2 or any other optimizations, as shown earlier in Fig.~\ref{fig-float-half-sddmmvv}.
-On the other hand, {\halfgnn} adopts half8 vector data-type which provides a huge performance boost in data-load time, increased instruction-level parallelism, and fewer rounds of inter-thread communication within a warp.
+The reason behind such a large speedup is that DGL \emph{half-precision} kernels individually do not provide any runtime advantage over their \emph{float} counterparts, as it just replaces float data-type with half without even using half2 or any other optimizations, as shown earlier in Fig.~\ref{fig-float-half-sddmmvv}.
+On the other hand, {\halfgnn} adopts half8 vector data-type which provides a huge performance boost in data-load time, and fewer rounds of inter-thread communication within a warp as discussed in \cref{sec.optimization.sddmm}.
+Nvidia's Compute Insight (NCU) tool confirms that {\halfgnn} achieves better memory bandwidth utilization of {83.71\%} compared to {50.85\%} in DGL-half and {50.59\%} in DGL-float as shown in Fig.~\ref{exp-SDDMM-memory}.

-The speedup is huge for half-precision individual kernels of SpMM and SDDMM, yet we have shown only 2.30$\times$ speedup in training in Fig.~\ref{exp-halfgnn-speedup}.
-The realistic speedup is because we plotted float-based DGL in Fig.~\ref{exp-halfgnn-speedup} as it trains faster than half-precision DGL, and trains correctly.
+As DGL-half and DGL-float achieve similar memory bandwidth utilization, it empirically proves our hypothesis that merely replacing float with half would not provide any performance boost.
+Many of these design choices are evaluated separately in \cref{sec.exp.microbenchmark}.